dacog/textexpander_android/README.md

       - Transfer the APK file to your device.
       - Ensure you have enabled **Install from Unknown Sources** in your device settings.
       - Use a file manager to locate and install the APK.
       - Note: Direct installation methods may encounter additional security prompts or restrictions.
-In my case, I could not activate the accessibility service, but the app itself worked (but without text expansion, just the copy to clipboard functionality)
+     - To enable the accessibility service for an app installed from the file system, you typically need to follow these steps:
+       - Go to Settings > Accessibility > Installed Apps.
+       - Select the app you want to grant accessibility services to (it will be grayed out initially).
+       - Go back to the main Settings menu, then navigate to Apps > TextExpander.
+       - Tap the three-dot menu in the top-right corner and select "Allow restricted settings."
+       - After granting the necessary permission, go back to the Accessibility menu and enable the accessibility service for your app.

 ### Configuration